zhangandrew37/ICS3U0/SDLC/README.md

 ## Important Note

-The SDLC assignmeent is only here as verification for completion before deadline, as there is a technical problem for BYOD files.
+The SDLC assignmeent is posted here due to a conflict with the BYOD file uploading system.
 Do not try to view attatched files by scrolling around, as it is very difficult.
 Download it instead.